Crestron/CH5ShellUtilitiesCli/src/cli/import-components/README.md

 - yarn import:components -z {path} --all
 - npm run import:components -- -z {path} --all

+You could use shortcut script `imp:c` with options:
+    ch5-shell-cli imp:c [options]

 You could use shortcut script `imp:c` with yarn and npm commands as the following:
     yarn imp:c